focus-editor/focus/LOG.md

 # TODO
-- Get rid of Simp and render something using opengl
+- Set an application icon
+- Detect that scale has changed and print a message
+    - Make the application DPI-aware per monitor in the manifest
 - Display some text with newlines
-- See if we can detect that scale has changed

 - Implement semantic highlighting
     - Polymorphic structs and possibly other types
     - Highlight globals?

 # DONE
++ Read a how-to about the metaprogram